torognes/vsearch/man/commands/fragments/option_notrunclabels.md

 `--notrunclabels`
-: Do not truncate sequence labels at first space or tab, but use the full header in output files.
+: Retain whole sequence headers in output files.
+By default, vsearch truncates sequence headers at first space or tabulation.
+This option suppresses truncation.